 Don’t worry about harming, or increasing, your insurance rates by using MedPay.
 If the accident was not your fault, your rates should not be affected.

 Options After MedPay

 What if your medical bills exceed your MedPay?
 How do you continue to treat?

 You hire a personal injury attorney to contact your medical providers to review Nebraska Medical Lien Law with them.
 The law provides that if a medical provider submits a lien in your personal injury case, that medical provider gets paid before you do.
 In other words, when your case concludes, and the other guy’s insurance pays out an award for your damages, the medical lien will be paid first, and the balance will be paid to you.

 Although this legal concept is pretty simple, many medical providers want to know that you are working with an attorney before they will agree to this medical lien approach.
 Quite naturally, they are concerned about gambling with payment in the future, unless you have engaged an experienced lawyer who will make sure the award is large enough to cover the medical expenses in your case.
 At Steffens Law Offices, our Lincoln personal injury attorney will contact any reluctant medical provider, and encourage them to file a lien with us.
 We have even gone so far as to prepare the lien for them.

 The critical mistake that you must avoid is a lapse in treatment.
 To be successful in your case, you must treat medically until your doctors say they can do nothing more for you.

-Implementing these techniques discussed above can be tricky, so strongly consider hiring an experienced personal injury attorney before you make mistakes in your case that cannot be repaired.
+Implementing these techniques discussed above can be tricky, so strongly consider hiring an experienced Lincoln personal injury attorney before you make mistakes in your case that cannot be repaired.